opengovfoundation/hr-manual/markdown/manual.md

 Additional raises and bonuses may be considered at other times to account for special circumstances, such as extraordinary performance, a change in position and/or an increase in responsibilities.

-## Covered Expenses & Reimbursements
+## Reimbursable Expenses

-### Covered Expenses
+### What's Covered
 The organization will reimburse pre-approved, work-related expenses.
 Any expenditure totaling more than $1,000—including cumulative expenses like software subscriptions—must be pre-approved by the Board of Directors and Executive Director.
-Sub-$1,000 reimbursable expenses which do not require BOD approval include but are not limited to:
+Sub-$1,000 reimbursable expenses which do not require Board approval include but are not limited to:

 * Travel between work meetings and the office.
 * Travel to, from, and during conferences and events.